Student center

 A student center (or student centre) is a type of building found on university and some high school campuses.
 In the United States, such a building may also be called a student union, student commons, or union.

 The term "student union" refers most often in the United States to a building, while in other nations a "students' union" is the student government.
-Nevertheless, the Association of College Unions International (largely US-based) has several hundred campus organizational members in the US; there is no sharp dichotomy in interpretation of union in this context.
-The US usage in reference to a location is simply a shortened form of student union building.
+Nevertheless, the Association of College Unions International (largely US-based) has several hundred campus organizational members in the US; these members typically operate the buildings, which are the most visible service provided by the organizations.
+This led to the student union buildings becoming known simply as "student unions" after the organizations which own them.